-Built by Alfredo Bondi in Italy and France between 1934 to the 1958.
+Built by Alfredo Bondi in Italy and France between 1934 and 1958.

 After a series of engine failures, compounded by his dislike of the fascist government, Bondi decided to join his older brother in Villefranche de Rouergue, France (130km NNE of Toulouse).
 There he found employment with the Boyer concern before establishing his own workshop on the avenue du Quercy.
 A quick trip to Italy rescued his motorcycle, which he registered with the French authorities in February of 1938.
 Then came war.

 When Mussolini became a good fascist and a semblance of normality returned to the world Alfrédo redeveloped his motorcycle.
 It took on a decidedly French appearance, lost the wheel flanges (les flasques de roues) and gained rear suspension.
 New rules meant it could no longer run on alcohol.
 (Sans alcool.
 En France?
 Quoi!).

 The Bondi's first race was at Varen in 1953 with Jacques Bonnal at the helm.
 The crankshaft gave up the ghost (rend l'âme) on the first lap.

 The machine then gathered spiderwebs at the back of the workshop before Bernard Delmas, a local rider, talked Alfrédo into having another crack in 1956.
 During practice at the GP de Villefranche the Bondi reverted to form and blew up.
 It did it again at the next outing, at Montlhéry.

 Gritting his teeth, Alfrédo took a hacksaw to the bike and gave it new wheels, bigger brakes, the latest rear suspension, telescopic forks and a number of other improvements.
 The engine was thoroughly revised with new crankshaft, valve train and a different engine angle to improve cooling.
 Its next race was again at Montlhéry with Delmas where they gained a 5th.
 Yee hah!